psanse/BitGraph/src/bitscan/README.md

    std::cout << bb;	//screen output [10, 20 (2)]
  }
 ```
-Many examples are provided in the *[tests](https://github.com/psanse/BitGraph/tree/master/src/bitscan/tests)* folder.
+Many examples are provided in the *[tests](https://github.com/psanse/BitGraph/tree/master/src/bitscan/tests)* folder, and in the [install](https://github.com/psanse/BitGraph/tree/master/install/src) folder.

 Efficient bitscanning
 -------------------------------

 The BITSCAN library features specific optimisation techniques for *destructive* and *non-destructive* scans.
-In a destructive bit scan (DBS), whenever a 1-bit is read *it is removed from the bitset* (at the end of the process the bit string is empty).
-In the (conventional) non-destructive case (NDBS), the bitset remains unaltered.
+In a destructive bitscan, each 1-bit is removed from the bitset as it is read, resulting in an empty bitset at the end of the process.
+In contrast, during a (conventional) non-destructive bitscan, the bitset remains unchanged.
+Other features include reverse bitscanning, initial, configurable starting point, specific scanning objects with simplified syntax,

 Here is an example of fast bit scan loop syntax in BITSCAN: